EpiModel/EpiModel-Gallery/2021-10-CostEffectivenessAnalysis/README.md

 The **infection module** (function = `ifunc`) implements SI disease transmission.
 Transmission is disabled for lingering partnerships involving a sexually inactive ego, and this module is disabled upon reaching the end horizon.

-The **network resimulation module** (function = `resimfunc`) resimulates the sexual network at each tim estep as individuals sexually retire, die, or enter the population.
+The **network resimulation module** (function = `resimfunc`) resimulates the sexual network at each time step as individuals sexually retire, die, or enter the population.
 This module is identical to the default module in EpiModel except that network resimulation is disabled upon reaching the end horizon, greatly accelerating computational speed.

 ### Parameters
 The epidemic model parameters are basic here because we're not changing any of the core epidemiology from a simple SI model.